Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

-In Figure~\ref{fig:inflation2}, we randomly generate the axial/sagittal/coronal slices of CT images for both the ``No Inflate'' baseline and our best variant ``Inflate-1'' to intuitively investigate why inflation strategy works.
+In Figure~\ref{fig:inflation2}, we randomly {generated} the axial/sagittal/coronal slices of CT images for both the ``No Inflate'' baseline and our best variant ``Inflate-1'' to intuitively investigate why the inflation strategy works.
 Specifically, we show the generated images from the initial training iteration (i.e., the dashed lines in Figure~\ref{fig:inflation1}) and the best training iteration (i.e., the red arrows in Figure~\ref{fig:inflation1}).
-It is easy to observe that with inflation as a favorable initialization, the generated images already show meaningful anatomical structures even before training (e.g., FID-ax=201).
-By contrast, the randomly initialized ``No Inflate'' generates blurry meaningless images before training (FID-ax=440).
+It is easy to observe that with inflation as a favorable initialization, the generated images already show meaningful anatomical structures even before training (e.g., FID-ax=201). {In} contrast, the randomly initialized ``No Inflate'' generates blurry meaningless images before training (FID-ax=440).
 This comparison provides an intuitive explanation for the working mechanism of the inflation strategy: with effective inflation, the 3D generative model can inherit meaningful 2D anatomical priors for better subsequent training.
-Furthermore, starting from better initial weights, the inflated model (``Inflate-1'') is trained to achieve superior generation performance compared to the ``No Inflate'' baseline (e.g., FID-ax=60 vs FID-ax=104).
+Furthermore, starting from better initial weights, the inflated model (``Inflate-1'') is trained to achieve superior {generative} performance compared to the ``No Inflate'' baseline (e.g., FID-ax=60 vs FID-ax=104).

 StyleGAN2's discriminator and generator have different structures by design.
 This motivates us to examine how inflation affects the discriminator and the generator.
-Specifically, we select the three best inflation variants (``Inflate-1'', ``Inflate-ASC'', and ``Inflate-NWI'') and perform three sets of experiments: inflating the generator only (G), inflating the discriminator only (D), and inflating both the generator and discriminator (G\&D, default).
-This analysis reveales two observations: (1) inflating the entire model (G\&D) always achieves the best performance, (2) the generator plays a more important role in the inflation strategy, which is reasonable because the generator is responsible for generating images with the style vectors to control the generation.
+Specifically, we {selected} the three best inflation variants (``Inflate-1'', ``Inflate-ASC'', and ``Inflate-NWI'') and {performed} three sets of experiments (Table~\ref{tab:inflationGD}): inflating the generator only (G), inflating the discriminator only (D), and inflating both the generator and discriminator (G\&D, default).
+This analysis reveals two observations: (1) inflating the entire model (G\&D) always achieves the best performance, (2) the generator plays a more important role in the inflation strategy, which is reasonable because the generator is responsible for generating images with the style vectors to control the generation.